Burnett-Eaton

 The Burnett-Eaton Museum Foundation not only operates the first and only museum of African-American history in Wilmington, but is also an authentic community-based organization leading efforts in violence prevention, cultural and historical awareness, and community outreach.

-UPCOMING EVENTS
+UPCOMING EVENT

-St. Mark's Jackson Hall
+St. Mark's Episcopal Church, Jackson Hall

 600 Grace St. Wilmington, NC